The color picker is a pop-up that lets you define a color value. Holding Ctrl while dragging snaps the hue to make it quick to select primary colors.

 In Blender, the Hex and HSV/HSL values are automatically gamma corrected however, for the RGB values, they are in Scene Linear color space, and are therefore not gamma corrected.
 For more information, see the Color Management and Exposure page.

-The default color picker type can be selected in the Preferences, see: System.
+The default color picker type can be selected in the Preferences, see: Interface.

 - The color values ranging from center to the borders.
 The center is a mix of the colors.

 - The Borders of the square are the axis for the two color components, with the center on the bottom right.